ZWLori/robo-advisor/projectPlan.md

 ### Structure design
-- (wanlu) Google cloud set up (or x10host)

 - (wanlu) Randomisation design
-- (wanlu) At the end of the experiment, display the overall incentives that participants earn.
-The algorithms and data are elaborated in file \performance_parameters.R, section 9

 - (Stella) Add the animation effect of the unfolding of x-axis.
 - (Stella) Add a transition prompt after each section ends
-- (Wanlu) Introduce a "crisis" option to the main experiment [can be turned on or off by the experimenter during the randomisation stage]
-	- During the normal period (12 months), the robo-advisor's performance is the same as the demo period
-	- After the 12 months, there's a crisis (lasts for 3 months), where the performance dropped 10% in the 13th month, and then performance resumes normal during the 14th and 15th month.

 ### Debugging

+### Feature refinement (ranked by priority)

+- Demo showcase & main experiment
+	- (Stella) Replace the slider with a pie chart to make it more intuitive to understand (illustrated in ppt, feature refinement section)

+### Timeline

+## Have-done list
+- (wanlu) At the end of the experiment, display the overall incentives that participants earn.
+The algorithms and data are elaborated in file \performance_parameters.R, section 9  (✓)
 - (Wanlu) Revise the content of chart & summary sheet of robo-advisor's past performance. (✓)
 - (Wanlu) Incentives are always 5 no matter how the performance is, please fix this issue. (✓)
 - (Wanlu) The condition assignment needs to be consistent, e.g. those randomly assigned to high performance during demo stage shall also be assigned to high performance during main experiment (✓)